jacoscaz/treesandrobots.github.io/lists/things.md

 I like to surround myself with _good_ things.
 Not necessarily the _best_, not necessarily the _most beautiful_, not necessarily the _most practical_.
 Just... _good_.
-A selected number of balanced compromises between aesthetics, functionality, practicality, durability, cost and environmental impact that I would be happy to suggest to those I care about and pass on to future generations.
-What follows is an on-going effort to list and keep track of some of these things.
+A balanced compromise between aesthetics, functionality, practicality, durability, cost and environmental impact.

+What follows is an ongoing effort to list and keep track of some of these things.
+Ideally, I'd like to expand this list until it encompasses everything that adds significant, tangible value to my life.

 Last updated on 2023-12-27.